Prostate Problems Erectile Disfunction

 5. Reduces Prostate Volume

-The combination of reduced inflammation, improved circulation, and cellular optimization leads to:
+The combination of reduced inflammation, improved circulation, and cellular optimization may lead to:

 - Measurable shrinkage of prostate tissue